vvzen/pyside2-qml-examples/README.md

 - You might find it harder to tweak some of the UI elements exactly as you'd like to

-- As a framework, it's not as old and mature as QtWidgets, so expect things to change or be unsupported
+- As a framework, it's not as old and mature as QtWidgets, so expect things to change or be deprecated between versions

 ## FAQs